mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Transgression**: When the island of Melos came next in the conquest queue, Athens tried negotiation first (which they absolutely didn't need to, considering their numbers).
 Melos however, citing loyalty and honor instead of being reasonable, stuck with Sparta; and after the massacre and deportation, its population was completely replaced.

-**Observance**: Bertold Brecht and 18 other "communist" writers were summoned before a committee for questioning over their doctrines.
+**Observance**: Bertold Brecht and 18 other "communist" writers were summoned before a committee for questioning over their politics.
 Brecht (in the face of open defiance from the others) feigned surrender to the authority of the committee, cleverly explained himself, and got away with it without any further action.

 And a wonderful quote that sums this law up nicely: